 Whether LinkedIn is used to seek career opportunities or to connect with peers, it’s a powerful tool when used to its potential.
 No matter where you are in your career journey, your LinkedIn profile is likely being perused by recruiters.
-In fact, in the Jobvite 2016 Recruiter Nation Report, 87 percent of recruiters found LinkedIn most effective when vetting candidates during the hiring process.
+In fact, in a Recruiter Nation Report by Jobvite, 87 percent of recruiters found LinkedIn most effective when vetting candidates during the hiring process.

 What does this mean to you?
 It’s extremely important that your LinkedIn profile is up to date and an accurate reflection of you as a professional.
 In this digital age, your LinkedIn profile is often the first impression for recruiters and hiring authorities alike.
 Given how critical this platform is in the modern marketplace, we’re here to share some tips to help ensure that you’re able to connect on LinkedIn in the most effective ways:

 1. Know your audience: The first step, of course … who is your audience?
 Depending on what you’re trying to accomplish on LinkedIn, your headline may vary.
 It’s important to craft a headline, which sits directly beneath your profile portrait, that is concise, memorable and true to you.
 Keep in mind your audience and how you’ll be perceived by the individuals in it.
 Your headline should be 120 characters or less and summarize not only who you are and what you do but also the value you can bring to your audience.
 This gives your viewers a high-level idea of your professional capabilities and aspirations.
 The headline for an investment banker in finance is often quite different from that of an interior designer with high-end clientele.
 Make sure it reads whichever way is most appropriate for you!